 • Use an automated solution to identify and resolve areas of non-compliance.

-While it is theoretically possible to implement CIS benchmarks manually, most organizations use an automated CIS benchmark tool.
-An automated solution makes it faster and easier to implement and maintain compliance with the CIS benchmarks.
+While it is theoretically possible to implement CIS Benchmarks manually, most organizations use an automated CIS Benchmark tool.
+An automated solution makes it faster and easier to implement and maintain compliance with the CIS Benchmarks.

 Solutions typically include scanning functionality to quickly identify areas of non-compliance.
 By running scans regularly, an organization can prevent misconfigurations from creeping in.